Diamond Bar: Residents ordered to vacate after 150 condos at complex are red- or yellow-tagged

 "They posted that we have to vacate by Oct.
-18," one resident who doesn't want to be identified said.
+18," said one resident who doesn't want to be publicly identified.
 "As of now we don't know anything.
 I'm kind of blind because it just happened and we don't know what to do and why this happened."

 The city of Diamond Bar issued the notice last Thursday after the homeowner's association hired an engineering company to inspect the property, according to a spokesperson for the city.
 The findings concluded that the whole complex needed to be cleared out.